apache/hawq-docs/admin/ambari-admin.md

 ## Setting Up Alerts<a id="gpadmin-setup-alert"></a>

-Alerts advise you of when a HAWQ process is down or not responding, or when certain conditions occur.n.
+Alerts advise you of when a HAWQ process is down or not responding, or when certain conditions requiring attention occur.
-Alerts can be created for the Master, Standby Master, Segments, and PXF services.
+Alerts can be created for the Master, Standby Master, Segments, and PXF components.
 You can also set up custom alert groups to monitor these conditions and send email notifications when they occur.

 ### Prerequisites
 HAWQ service on the cluster must be already installed and managed through Ambari.